 To meet the unique needs of children, a special children’s church program is held during the regular sermon time twice a month.
 On the other Sundays, a children’s lesson is often part of the morning worship service.
 A nursery is provided for the youngest members of the church family.

-Jim Bartholomew has been the pastor since June 1986, and Kent Miller serves as associate pastor for people age 30 and under.
+Jim Bartholomew has been the Pastor since June 1986, and Kent Miller serves as Associate Pastor.
+Heather Curtis is our Worship and Administrative Pastor; David Curtis is Youth Pastor.
 As the church has grown and heard the call of God to serve a wide range of age groups, additional lay pastors have also come alongside.
-Sean and Hannah Miller are youth pastors and Jan Wickline serves as children’s pastor.
+Sean and Hannah Miller are Youth Pastors and Jan Wickline serves as Children’s Pastor.
 Working with the pastors and lay pastors in spiritual and operational leadership are four elders and a church council.
 Several committees function within the church giving direction in worship, finance, fellowship, and gifts discernment.